 There are also several eye disorders/diseases (many age-related) that can cause an individual to become visually impaired, including:

 - Macular Degeneration

 - Retinal Detachments

 What are Low Vision Aids?

 Low Vision Aids (or visual impairment aids) are special systems designed to magnify and/or illuminate images and text to improve functional vision.
 There are many electronic aids available that can provide more advance functionality in patients with mild to severe vision loss.
 There are a variety of these aids available and Dr. Ramsey can work with you to give recommendations based our your specific visual needs and lifestyle.
 The image to the left is of a digital magnifier with 5″ display and LED illumination.

 What can I expect from the care I receive?

-Dr. Ramsey meets with patients (often several times) to help understand and outline their visual goals.
+Dr. Kara meets with patients (often several times) to help understand and outline their visual goals.
 There is an initial Low Vision evaluation usually takes approximately one hour.
 Additional follow-up visits may be needed to maximize functional vision.

 With our Direct Eye Care model, we have made it easier for Low Vision patients to make appointments with Dr. Ramsey and receive the personalized attention that they need.

 Dr. Kara also works closely with occupational therapists and other specialists to help you achieve the best quality of life possible for Low Vision patients.